AmyQiXintong/Data-Structures-RPG/README.md

 The game is part of [Nemobot](https://www.facebook.com/Nemo-Bot-454163798317367/) , a chatbot interface on Facebook Messenger devoted to education.

 ## Try the game?
-### Go to the Facebook Messenger and start a conversation with Nemobot
+### Go to Facebook Messenger and start a conversation with Nemobot

 ### Start the game by entering *helloworld AmyQi*